 Scans of his eye showed a white mass, which had been causing the reflection in the photograph.
 After testing and a tense few days, they discovered that Benjamin had Coats’ disease, a life-long disease that can damage the eye to the point where eye removal is necessary.

-One child in 80 is at risk of getting “The Glow.”
-And, when it comes to Coats’ disease and retinoblastoma (another disorder it often may indicate), 80 percent of cases are initially diagnosed by a parent via a photograph, according to the campaign.
+One child in 80 is at risk of getting “the glow.”
+And, when it comes to Coats’ disease and retinoblastoma (another disorder it often may indicate), 80 percent of cases are initially diagnosed by a parent who notices the gold eye in digital photos, according to the campaign.

 - Coats’ disease (a rare eye disorder involving abnormal development of blood vessels in the retina)